DamareonC/Paddle/README.md

 1. Open a terminal (Command Prompt on Windows)
 2. Clone this repo with `git clone https://github.com/DamareonC/paddle.git`
 3. Go into the directory with `cd paddle`
-4. Install the required dependencies with `pip install -r requirements.txt`
+4. Install the required dependencies with `pip install -r requirements.txt`*
 5. Start Paddle with `python ./src/Main.py`

+*The latest version of Pygame may need to be installed, which can be done with `pip install -U pygame` after installing Pygame

 ## Running in a virtual environment